mssgill/hscSphinx/pipeline_tools.rst

 DETECTED          Pixel is part of a source footprint (a detected source) DETECTED_NEGATIVE Pixel is part of a **negative** source footprint (in difference image)

-CLIPPED           (Coadd only) Coaddition clipped 1 or more input pixels NO_DATA           (Coadd only) Pixel has no input data (between CCDs, beyond edge of frame)
+CLIPPED           (Coadd only) Co-addition process clipped 1 or 2 (but not more) input pixels NO_DATA           (Coadd only) Pixel has no input data (between CCDs, beyond edge of frame)
 ================= ======================================================================================